 Edge computing requires industry-wide collaboration to support its broad range of use cases.
 No single vendor will be able to provide a complete edge computing solution, so protecting yourself against lock-in and ensuring you can find interoperable solutions is crucial.
 That’s where open source comes in.
 Open source plays a critical role in ensuring that these solutions are created and cared for, now and in the future.

 Real innovation comes from the exchange of ideas and working together to solve problems.
 That's what community-powered open source provides.
 And that’s where Red Hat Open Innovation Labs comes in.
-Immerse your team an intensive, highly focused residency for 3 to 6 of your developers to learn how to build edge computing solutions the Red Hat way.
+Immerse your development team in an intensive, highly focused residency to learn how to build edge computing solutions, the Red Hat way.